manexim/news/README.md

 ## Contributing

-If you want to contribute to News and make it better, your help is very welcome.
+If you want to contribute to News Feed and make it better, your help is very welcome.

 ### How to make a clean pull request